maramenisangeetha/Cloud-Deployment-Test-Commvault-/README.md

 step 8: upload the folder in the s3 bucket by clicking the "upload folder".
 Select the uploaded file and in the action column select make it public using ACL. step 9: copy the "Object URL" of the uploaded file. (http://ec2-54-90-62-209.compute-1.amazonaws.com/)

+##### Install nginx in the EC2 instance 5

+step 1: Connect the ec2 instance by using above steps step 2: Now open the terminal and type the commands step 3: install the nginx by using remote execution step 4: Once all the steps are performed copy the Public IPv4 DNS and open it in the browser. step 5: You can see the html webpage which shows the nginx is successfully installed on the given ec2 instance.